nhatanh-zen8/presentation/generics/generics.md

   function earlier in this blog post would reversely be transformed into function similar to the monomorphic `FilterInt` and `FilterString` to be used at call site with `Int` and `String` being instantiated, respectively.

-  Since generic code is transformed into its monomorphic counterpart anyway, there's just no performance overhead at all.
+  Since generic code is transformed into its monomorphic counterpart anyway, there's just no performance penalty at all.
-  Instead, it takes more compilation time for all that code generation, and with all the code duplication, build artifacts generally take more space than the alternative: type erasure.
+  Instead, it takes more compilation time for code generation, and with all the code duplication, build artifacts generally take more space than the alternative: type erasure.
 ## Type erasure
   In languages where most (if not all) values are "boxed" into homogenous references e.g. Java, we can alternatively implement